lvgl/blog/_posts/2021-09-09-ido-smlcd72-v1-2ec-review.md

 ## Editor

-Wireless-tag's online editor is available at [8ms.xyz](https:/ss8my.xyz).
+Wireless-Tag's online editor is available at [8ms.xyz](https:/ss8my.xyz).
 It's drag and drop editor allowing you to create UIs without writinga single line of code.
 Besides easily putting together a UI you can use Blockly to implement the business logic.

 After signing up and logging in click the red "Workbench" button on to right corner.